Cops stopped me for suspected drunk driving and it’s raining out. Where will I do field sobriety tests?

 But secondly, that decision could lead to a valid motion argument focused on probable cause to arrest.
 In this case, the defendant had other factors justifying the arrest – the scent of booze, the accident, and the terrible driving.
 But absent those other factors, and with the addition of aggressive cross-examination of a police officer at a motion hearing, the result could easily be different.

-Contact Meyer Van Severen, S.C. for drunk driving defense
+Contact Van Severen Law Office for drunk driving defense

-The drunk driving defense attorneys at Meyer Van Severen, S.C. are some of the best in Wisconsin.
+The drunk driving defense attorneys at Van Severen Law Office are some of the best in Wisconsin.
 All of our criminal defense attorneys understand drunk driving law and how to aggressively defend individuals facing OWI charges.
 This blog post described one possible basis for a pre-trial motion, specifically challenging a police officer’s probable cause to arrest you for drunk driving.
 There are many more motions and we must check to see if any of them apply to your case.

 Contact us immediately at (414) 270-0202.
 Let’s start digging into your OWI case to figure out how to defend you.